eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 #### Create Sender Antelope Account

-Create an aditional Antelope account, a.k.a. the sender account, as the wrapper account for signing wrapped Antelope transactions.
+Create an additional Antelope account, a.k.a. the sender account, as the wrapper account for signing wrapped Antelope transactions.

-We use ```a123``` for example (public key EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP, private key 5JURSKS1BrJ1TagNBw1uVSzTQL2m9eHGkjknWeZkjSt33Awtior).
+We use `a123` for example (public key EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP, private key 5JURSKS1BrJ1TagNBw1uVSzTQL2m9eHGkjknWeZkjSt33Awtior).
 Note, you may need to unlock your Antelope wallet again if it was already timed out.

 ```shell
 ./cleos create account eosio a123 EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP EOS8kE63z4NcZatvVWY4jxYdtLg6UEA123raMGwS6QDKwpQ69eGcP